twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 A few years ago, Sitagu Sayadaw did some teachings in Germany.
 In each teaching, he saw more women than men in attendance.
 He was curious about it and asked them the reason on this matter.
 The answer was—during the second world war, many men died and left behind more women.
 This is the main cause of women population increases and men population decreases.
 Sayadaw also heard a true story which happened after the war.
 There was a passenger bus carrying women on a line with only a male driver on it and no male passenger.
 So the women forced this poor guy and drove the bus to somewhere.
 Sayadaw did not mention what happen to him later.
 What a poor man?
 Therefore when things are becoming extremes it becomes ugly and problematic.
 Without the middle way, humans are always in dangers.
 We see a lot of these things in today’s world.

 Buddhas are teachers who need students.
 If everyone becomes Buddha, where are the students.
-If everyone wants to be man and where arethe women.
+If everyone wants to be man and where are the women.
 It seems to me sometime human beings even don’t have common sense.
 Go against the natural law! ]

 Here, I would like to bring up two stories of taking the Bodhisattva Vow in Myanmar.
 These are true and humorous stories mentioned in the biography of Mogok Sayadaw.